 by John Ellis

 I’m enjoying working through Stuart Hackett’s The Resurrection of Theism: Prolegomena to Christian Apologetics.
 A dense book, in which Dr. Hackett interacts and contends with some of the world’s greatest thinkers throughout the ages as he makes his argument, it does not make for breezy reading.
-The Resurrection of Theism most likely does not belong in the stack of books next to your beach chair (at least, not mine).
+The Resurrection of Theism most likely does not belong in the stack of books next to a beach chair, and definitely not my beach chair.
 It does hold immense value for the Christian (and non-Christian), though.
-The time and cognitive capital spent digesting Dr. Hackett’s arguments are beyond balanced out in the intellectual/spiritual balance sheet … was going to be my thesis, until I thought about it a little more.
+The time and cognitive capital spent digesting Dr. Hackett’s arguments are beyond balanced out in the intellectual/spiritual balance sheet. … And that was going to be my thesis, until I thought about it a little more.

 In his book, Dr. Hackett argues for rational empiricism as a basis for Christian apologetics.
 For example, in the first sentence of chapter 1, he writes: